webpack/webpack-cli/SCAFFOLDING.md

 ### `myObj.topScope`(optional)

-The `topScope` property is where you write all the special code needed by your configuration, like module imports and function/variables definitions:
+The `topScope` property is where you write all the code needed by your configuration, like module imports and functions/variables definitions:

 ```js
 this.options.env.configuration.dev.topScope = [